-Hondeklip Bay is a special sight, unique and beautifully quiet on the West Coast of South Africa.
+Always wanted to view Hondeklip Bay (Hondeklipbaai) from above?
+This is a special sight of this unique and beautifully quiet town on the Namaqualand (Namakwaland) West Coast of South Africa.
 Take a look at these great aerial photos of the area, taken by Werner Roux.

 For more information about the area or to book tours or accommodation, send an email to email@example.com.